University of Surrey

 Course Description

-If you’re a graduate from a course other than specialist undergraduate technical theatre and have realised that your career path lies backstage, this course is for you.
+If you’re a graduate from a course other than specialist undergraduate technical theatre and believe your career path lies backstage, then our Stage and Production Management MA course is designed for you.

-It will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
-After you graduate, you will be able to successfully launch a career in the theatre and entertainment industry.
+We’ll help you develop your existing knowledge and skills, enabling you to successfully launch a career in the theatre and entertainment industry.

-You’ll begin the year with intensive seminars and workshops, which will introduce you to the stage management and technical disciplines, and begin your professional development planning.
+Through intensive seminars and workshops, you’ll be introduced to stage management and technical disciplines and begin your professional development planning.

-You’ll then start working on our wide range of production projects, taking place in both our dedicated campus performance venues as well as external venues.
-You will have the opportunity to take on senior production-critical roles as deputy stage manager, stage manager or production manager on our public productions, all under the guidance of our experienced and industry-connected professional staff.
-You will also have the opportunity to complete an industry placement.
+You’ll then work on a wide variety of production projects across performance spaces within the University and at external venues.
+There will also be opportunities to take on senior production-critical roles as deputy stage manager, stage manager or production manager on our public productions, under the guidance of our experienced and industry-connected staff.

 Entry Requirements / Admissions